dragonflypl/web-wiki/testing.md

+# Puppeteer

+- not a testing framework.
+Can be used with testing frameworks to automate browsers
+- can be used to E2E testing
+- only Chrome is supported.
+This is API to control Chrome!
+Puppeteer is Chrome.
+- works with Jest/Mocha/Jasmine etc.
+- test are not brittle!
+- access to everything in devtools (console output/network/profile etc... everything!) e.g. write assertion to query console and check if there are no errors / warnings
+- enables intercepting requests
+- visual regression tests
+- there's a puppeteer recorder Chrome extension

 # AngularJS - with testability in mind

 AngularJS is written with testability in mind - it things are done **the right way**: